Introduction to Maya Render Settings

 - Curve Tolerance determines how objects are represented by curved lines or series of straight-line segments.
-Adjust it on the scene by scene basis depending on balance between outline accuracy and file size.
+Adjust it on the scene by scene basis depending on the balance between outline accuracy and file size.

 - Detail Level Preset and Detail Level determines the LOD in the rendered image.
-It can be adjusted to high, medium, low or custom depending on the render quality you want but high details take longer to render and increase file size.
+It can be adjusted to high, medium, low or custom depending on the render quality you want, but high details take longer to render and increase file size.

-- Based on the fill style different effects can be achieved while rendering a vector image or motion.
-Also highlight and reflection depth can be configured.
+- Based on the fill style, different effects can be achieved while rendering a vector image or motion.
+Also, highlight and reflection depth can be configured.

 - Following is a Maya Vector average render.